Reporting security incidents and changes in circumstances and behaviors

 How the program investigates a security breach

 The program conducts administrative investigations into security breaches.

 Some examples of security breaches include:

-- violation of the Policy on Government Security or the Industrial Security Manual
+- violation of the Policy on Government Security or the Contract Security Manual (CSM)

 - access to protected or classified information or assets by a person or an organization who does not have the required clearance

 - criminal activity

 The program will investigate security violations of protected and classified information and assets, such as: